Bryukh/bryukh.github.com/_posts/2025-02-07-video-recommendation-llm.md

 layout: post
 title: Video Recommendation -- Deep Dive into LLMs like ChatGPT
 categories: tools
-tags: llm, ai, productivity, game development, ai for work, deep learning
+tags: llm ai productivity gamedevelopment ai for work deep learning
 ---

 Most of us are using LLMs for work these days.
 Personally, I use them across multiple domains: